 In Mark 10 the rich young ruler came to Jesus and told Him he had kept all the commandments.
 Scripture says that Jesus looked at him and loved him.
 He loved him so much that He told the young ruler what he needed to change.

-We forget God is looking at us with unfathomable love when He is showing us what He needs to cleanse.
+We forget God is looking at us with unfathomable love when He is showing us what we need to change.
 He is wanting the very best for us, knowing that as long as we refuse to give up what He can not approve, we are simply hurting ourselves.

 So we remember His love and ask Him to show us any hindrances to our walk with Him.
 The prayer for purity John Wesley used in his Covenant Renewal Service is worth memorizing:

 "Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name, through Christ our Lord, Amen."

 I praise You, Father, for Your power to cleanse our hearts of all that hinders You from being magnified in us.

 "And you, my son Solomon, serve [God] with wholehearted devotion and with a willing mind, for the LORD searches every heart and understands every motive behind the thoughts" (1 Chronicles 28:9).